SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

 <img src="{{ site.baseurl }}/images/2026-02-11-fda-nixes-mrna-flu-vax-wsj-1.jpg" width="400" height="221" alt="WSJ Editorial Board: Prasad damages medical innovation" title="WSJ Editorial Board: Prasad damages medical innovation" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Now, I can already hear the objection that this is just the opinion of some weird, hippy scientists, and who cares what the longhairs think?
-(Though my hair is considerably longer than Derek's.)
+(Let the record show that my hair is considerably longer than Derek's.)

 How about _The Wall Street Journal_?
-Is that sufficiently non-hippy to pass your conservative purity tests?
+Is that sufficiently anti-hippy to pass your conservative purity tests?
 Because the _WSJ_ coverage <sup id="fn6a">[[6]](#fn5)</sup> points the finger of blame directly at Prasad, and is subtitled, "Does the White House know the harm he's doing to public health?"